pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 14. Our facial response to people from different status at work seems to be unconscious.

-Item.
 14. Nossa expressão facial para pessoas de status diferentes no trabalho parece ser inconsciente.

 "Mimicry has been shown to help build relationships, and both power and status seem to affect how we unconsciously employ this strategy," said Evan Carr, the lead researcher.